Naturally, you start getting car shipping quotes.

 “Should I ship the car or sell it and buy another at the destination?”

-The truth is, although shipping a car might seem expensive at first, when you start factoring in the costs associated with driving the car across the country or going through the process of selling and buying a new car, it actually becomes the most sensible option.
+Shipping a car might seem expensive at first, but once you factor in the cost of driving the car across the country or the time, it takes to sell and buy a new one, shipping it actually becomes the most practical option.

 In this article, we will go into this and explain exactly why it’s true.